backdrop-contrib/pseudo_field/README.txt

 1. "#pseudo_field" - if this attribute is set to TRUE, extra field render array will be rendered with the "field" theme.
 2. "#title" - field label for the extra field.
+Defaults to the label of the extra field defined in hook_field_extra_fields().
 3. "#label_display" - defines the position of the extra field label.
 Available options are: "above", "inline" and "hidden".
 Defaults to "above" if "#title" attribute is set, "hidden" if "#title" attribute is not set.
 (Unfortunately,